PGA Tour: Tournaments

+Future

+In June 2026, the PGA Tour unveiled a new competitive model to debut for the 2028 season.
+The new model will split the tour into two series, the Championship Series and Challenger Series, with a promotion and relegation system between the two.
+The Championship Series will have a schedule of approximately 23–24 tournaments from February to August (including majors and other special events), and each tournament will have a field of approximately 120 and a purse of at least $20 million.
+The Challenger Series schedule will run concurrently with the Championship Series, and will also feature tournaments on seven weekends that the Championship Series will be off.
+All Challenger Series tournaments will have a field of approximately 144 and a purse of at least $4 million.

+A new points system will be developed to determine rankings of players in both series.
+Approximately 130 players will play in the Championship Series, and at least the top 90 finishers in rankings will be retained.
+In the Challenger Series, the top 20 finishers on the season will be promoted.

 Tours operated by the PGA Tour

 The PGA Tour does not run any of the four major championships (Masters, PGA Championship, U.S. Open, The Open), or the Ryder Cup.
 The PGA of America, not the PGA Tour, runs the PGA Championship and the Senior PGA Championship, and co-organizes the Ryder Cup with Ryder Cup Europe, a company controlled by the PGA European Tour.
 Additionally, the PGA Tour is not involved with the women's golf tours in the U.S., which are mostly controlled by the LPGA.
 The PGA Tour is also not the governing body for the game of golf in the United States; this, instead, is the role of the United States Golf Association (USGA), which organizes the U.S. Open.
 What the PGA Tour does organize are the remaining 43 (in 2009) week-to-week events, including The Players Championship and the FedEx Cup events, as well as the biennial Presidents Cup.
 It also runs the main tournaments on five other tours: PGA Tour Champions, the Korn Ferry Tour (formerly known as Web.com Tour), PGA Tour Canada, PGA Tour China, and PGA Tour Latinoamérica.

 The PGA Tour operates six tours.
 Three of them are primarily contested in the U.S., and the other three are international developmental tours centered on a specific country or region.